ohch00/fitness/README.md

 Web application to track exercises and workouts.
 Created using MERN Stack.

 Users can use the Exercises page to browse and add new types of workouts to the web application.
+The Exercises page utilizes MongoDB and CRUD.
 Users can also use the Exercises page to add workouts (with reps, sets, duration, and date) to their schedule.
 ![Capture1](https://user-images.githubusercontent.com/55716852/170942297-066435b5-bfaf-4c22-9291-756e7f14a952.JPG)

 Users can view their scheduled exercises on the Workouts page.